-Built in 2007, by Thoma-Sea Boat Builders of Houma, Louisiana (hull #131) as the Bohemia for Vane Brothers of Baltimore, Maryland.
+Built in 2007, by Thoma-Sea Boat Builders Incorporated of Houma, Louisiana (hull #131) as the Bohemia for the Vane Brothers Company of Baltimore, Maryland.

-She was the ninth Patapsco class tug designed by Frank Basile of Entech and Associates of Houma, Louisiana.
+She was the eighth Patapsco class tug designed by Frank Basile of Entech and Associates of Houma, Louisiana.
 And constructed by Thoma-Sea Boat Builders for the Vane Brothers Company.

-The tug's capacities are 90,000 gallons of fuel oil and 9,000 gallons of potable water.
-Her towing gear consists of an INTERcon double-drum towing winch driven by a dedicated John Deere diesel engine.
+Her towing gear consists of an INTERcon, double drum, towing winch.
+Driven by a dedicated John Deere diesel engine.